KILO LOUNGE & GRAIN TRADERS

 Singapore has been great for us and now we’re trying to see where to go from here.
 I think the opportunities, which Singapore has set the foundations for, are now giving us the opportunities to potentially go abroad and internationally expand.

-With that, we both have been quite set on moving; not because we don't like Singapore but just primarily now because of our daughters.
+With that in mind, we both have been quite set on moving; not because we don't like Singapore but just primarily now because of our daughters.
 We really want them to have a different context and perspective when it comes to living in different places.

 Tell us about the company?